TheAlgorithms/Rust/CONTRIBUTING.md

 ## Project structure

-The project is organized as follow:
+The project is organized as follows:

 `src/`
   - `my_algo_category/`